What is PRP Therapy for pain?

 PRP therapy does not restore volume in areas like your cheeks and lips.
 While PRP injections offer stunning results because it rejuvenates complexion and stimulates the production of elastin and collagen, PRP treatments will not increase volume.
 If you wish to contour certain areas on your face that have lost volume, dermal fillers may be a better treatment choice for you.

 Is PRP therapy painful?

 Injections of PRP serum feel similar to BOTOX® or dermal filler injections with the extra step of drawing blood to get the plasma.
 Generally, patients will feel a little pressure or pinch during the injection.
 If you're nervous about pain or discomfort, ask if you can receive numbing cream during your consultation.

 Pick PRP for Pain Management

 With PRP treatments (anywhere between 1 – 3 treatments spaced out 4 – 6 months apart), you can feel less pain in the area treated with our PRP solution.
-If you'd like to find out if you're eligible for PRP injections (for pain relief and to repair of damaged tissue, joints, and more), we invite you to contact our office in Grapevine, TX.
+If you'd like to find out if you're eligible for PRP injections (for pain relief and to repair damaged tissue, joints, and more), we invite you to contact our office in Grapevine, TX.
 We're excited to share this rewarding pain management method that can produce therapeutic results with our patients!
-Schedule your appointment to speak with Dr. Kotsanis today — contact us by phone or start the process online.
+Schedule your appointment to speak with a member of our team today — contact us by phone or start the process online.